Are Steel Prices Going Up? Why?

-Longer lead times, lack of access to raw materials and the increased time and resources now required for international shipping and receiving, mean that the industry is struggling to remain streamline during the unstable ground it is working on.
+Longer lead times, lack of access to raw materials and the increased time and resources now required for international shipping and receiving mean that the industry is struggling to remain streamlined during the unstable ground it is working on.

 Iron Ore Prices Are Rising

 Iron ore prices are rising.
 When raw material prices increase, that cost snowballs down through all aspects of production.
-Additional cost in Iron ore means higher processing costs, increased shipping costs, of course, international shipping, handling and customs fees.
+The additional cost of Iron ore means higher processing costs, increased shipping costs, of course, international shipping, handling, and customs fees.
 Even when the industry saw earlier shipping in post-Holiday orders, the demand for raw materials and the cost associated with them continued to rise.

 Okay, So What Can We Do About Rising Steel Prices?